GruiaChiscop/TTCom/README.md

+# TTCom
+This is TTCom, the TeamTalk Commander, also informally referred to as the TeamTalk Console.

+This file is current as of revision 652 of TTCom.

-# Note:
+## Note:

 This is not my work; the author of this program is [Doug lee](http://dlee.org), and should be acorded all legal  rights, bla, bla, bla.
 I will, however, probably be updating and restructuring it, and all such modifications will of course be self-documenting in the git history.
 You can find the official TTCom page, as well as downloads and a nice write up of it's history [here](http://dlee.org/TTCom/).

-# TTCom
-This is TTCom, the TeamTalk Commander, also informally referred to as the TeamTalk Console.

-This file is current as of revision 652 of TTCom.

 ## Usage